-Data source V-Dem Original variable v2psbars GSoD name V_13_02 Definition Question: How restrictive are the barriers to forming a political party?
+Data source V-Dem Original variable vzpsbars GSoD name V_13_02 Definition Question: How restrictive are the barriers to forming a political party?
 Responses: o: Parties are not allowed.
 1: It is impossible, or virtually impossible, for parties not affiliated with the government to form (legally).
 2: There are significant obstacles (e.g. party leaders face high levels of regular political harassment by authorities).
 3: There are modest barriers (e.g. party leaders face occasional political harassment by authorities).
 4: There are no substantial barriers.
-Clarification: Barriers include legal requirements such as requirements for membership or financial deposits, as well as harassment.
+Clarification: Barriers include legal requirements such as requirements for membership or financial deposits as well as harassment.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2018) Coppedge et al. (2018: 89) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Indicator of Representative Government 3.
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles). aggregation Indicator of 1.
+Representative Government 1.3.
 Free political parties Aggregation IRT to construct subattribute 1.3.
 Free political parties.
 Final scale Scaled to range from o (lowest score) to 1 (highest score).
-Coverage 160- 140- pala 120- 100- 100- 1975 1985 1995 2005 2015
+Coverage 1975 1985 1995 2005 2015